esccode/markdown-cv/cv_jacek-wieteska.md

 ## **Skills**

-Technical Writing, API knowledge, Cybersecurity, Data, Technical content creation, Markdown, Git, Visual Studio Code.
+Technical writing, cybersecurity, data, technical content creation, markdown, git, Visual Studio Code, strong analytical, problem-solving, and communication skills, ability to work independently and as part of a team in a dynamic environment, proficiency in security technologies, including firewalls, and encryption solutions.
  <!-- Markdown, English B1/B2, VoIP, Visual Studio Code, Excel, BASH, Python3, Linux, Data analyze, Cyber Security, AWS.    -->

 <!-- Excellent knowledge of Polish language - Proficiency in English language - Internet proficiency - Ability to work in a fast-paced and changing environment - Reliable computer and internet connection - Ability to follow instructions in English - Confidentiality agreement signing - Ability to pass a language proficiency test and rigorous quality assessment -->